FrontMatter/web-documentation-nextjs/content/docs/content-creation/fields.md

 - `taxonomy`: if you want to define your own custom taxonomy fields.
 - `fields`: allows you to define another object and its fields.
 - `block`: allows you to define a group of fields which can be used to create an list of data.
+- `dataFile`: allows you to use a data file reference to create a choice field

 ### Standard field properties